"How Can Journalists Join the Efforts to Stop the 'Disinfodemic'?"

 The Arabic version of the handbook has been produced in partnership with Friedrich Naumann Foundation for Freedom in MENA (FNF MENA).
 UNESCO Amman Office is collaborating with Al Rai Media Training Centre and FNF MENA, to host an online training and a series of webinars to mark the launch of the Arabic version of the handbook.

 The first webinar will coincide with World Press Freedom Day, during which experts will examine national trends in COVID-19 disinformation, for a target audience of primarily journalists.
-It will take place over the Zoom platform on May 3rd at 2:00 p.m.
-Amman Time (GMT +3).
-Registration links can be found on the UNESCO and FNF MENA social media platforms.
+It took place over the Zoom platform on May 3rd at 2:00 p.m.
+Amman Time (GMT +3) and you may watch it here:

 The handbook can be accessed online at: https://en.unesco.org/news/journalism-fake-news-and-disinformation-handbook